This post was last updated on: June 1, 2019

 Editor's Choice, The best Electric Skateboard for 2019

-Now, here is a third product that follows a similar pattern like the previous two – high-quality skateboard that contends for the crown of the mid-range segment.
+Our top electric skateboard for less than $500 – a high-quality skateboard that contends for the crown of the mid-range segment.
 The specs are on par with the units we already reviewed, so the final result will certainly be tight.
 Choosing the best will be a bittersweet task, but tons more satisfying than struggling to find one quality skateboard.

 Let’s start with the build and immediately move one important consideration off the table – Blitzart has found the perfect combination of ingredients to make the skateboard that will be able to absorb most of the bumps, easily cut the curves and allow riders great deal of control over the wheels without producing wobbly deck or resorting to curved design.